Freedom from Torture: History

 In 1985, under the leadership of Helen Bamber, the organisation was established as a registered charity.
 It provided medical treatment, counselling and therapy to torture survivors and documented evidence of torture using the Istanbul Protocol.
 Sponsorship came from the heads of the Royal College of Physicians, Royal College of Psychiatrists and Royal College of Surgeons of England.

 It worked at first in two rooms in the former National Temperance Hospital, off Hampstead Road in north-west London.
 By 1990, the organisation was treating 750 clients and then moved to a building in Grafton Road, Kentish Town.

 The organisation began a regional programme in late 2003 with the opening of a centre in Manchester, treating clients living in the north-west.
 This followed the government's dispersal scheme, which saw asylum seekers relocated outside London.

 In 2004, the London headquarters moved into a £5.8m treatment centre in Isledon Road, Finsbury Park.
 The building was purpose-built by architect Paul Hyett.
-Freedom from Torture’s Scotland centre opened in Glasgow in 2004, followed by the Newcastle centre in 2006 and the Birmingham centre in 2009.
+Freedom from Torture's Scotland centre opened in Glasgow in 2004, followed by the Newcastle centre in 2006 and the Birmingham centre in 2009.
 These regional centres were opened to treat torture survivors who had been dispersed outside London.

-Freedom from Torture's chief executive is Sonya Sceats.
+In 2023 the charity was asked to take down a video on Twitter, which shows Holocaust survivor Joan Salter challenging the language of Suella Braverman who was calling the arrival of migrants "an invasion".
+CEO Sonya Sceats refused saying that they agreed that Braverman's words were "language she should be ashamed of".